biohackathon-japan/bh23-glyco/paper/paper.md

 ### update GlyTouCan data

-In order to smoother integrations, We decided to commence with the forthcoming release of the GlyTouCan data.
+In order to enable a smooth integration, we decided to commence with the forthcoming release of the GlyTouCan data.
 Then, we updated the GlyTouCan data by utilizing the latest WURCSframeWORK.

 ### Updating the accuracy of sugar detection by comparing the results between MolWURCS (MW) and Sugar'n'Splice (SNS) in PubChem.
 (ChatGPT)